kappnav/design/kind-action-mapping.md

 {k}AppNav determines the set of actions for a resource through a process of [mapping](#resource-to-action-configmap-mapping), [lookup](#action-configmap-lookup), and [merge](#action-configmap-merge) to produce the complete set.
 The mapping conforms to a particular hierarchy, ordered by precedence.

-### Configmap Hierarchy and Procedence
+### Configmap Hierarchy and Precedence

 One or more action configmaps may exist to which the same resource maps.
-Up to 4 distinct action configmap types may exist for any resource instance and are processed in this order of precedence:
+Multiple distinct action configmaps may exist for any resource instance and are processed in this order, from most specific to least specific:

+For a resource kind qualified by the subkind annotation:

-1. kind-subkind.name - instance specific
+- kind-subkind.name - instance specific
-1. kind-subkind - specific
+- kind-subkind - specific
+- kind - specific

+For a resource without subkind qualification:

-1. kind.name - instance specific
+- kind.name - instance specific
-1. kind - specific
+- kind - specific

 Multiple KindActionMapping resources may specify mappings for the same resource kind.
-When this happens, additional action configmap mappings are inserted into the configmap hierarchy, based on the KindActionMapping instance' precedence.
+When this happens, additional action configmap mappings are inserted into the configmap hierarchy, based on the KindActionMapping instance's precedence value.

 e.g.

-Given resource of kind Deployment with name trader and KindActionMappings:
+Given resource of kind Deployment with name trader in stocktrader namespace and these KindActionMappings:

-- KindActionMapping 'default' with precedence 1 (default)
+- A KindActionMapping resource named 'default' in kappnav namespace with precedence 1 (default)
-- KindActionMapping 'additions' with precedence 2
+- A KindActionMapping resource named 'appsody' in appsody namespace with precedence 2

-yielding these configmap names, respectively:
+that when processed for the trader Deployment resource with subkind 'Liberty' yield these configmap names, respectively:

+from KindActionMapping resource 'default':

+- stocktrader.actions.deployment-liberty.trader
+- kappnav.actions.deployment-liberty
-1. kappnav.actions.deployment and kappnav.actions.deployment.trader
+- kappnav.actions.deployment

-1. kappnav.actions.deployment2 and kappnav.actions.deployment2.trader
+from KindActionMapping resource 'appsody':

+- appsody.actions.deployment-liberty
+- appsody.actions.deployment

-Then the candidate hierarchy for this resource would be:
+Then the candidate hierarchy for this resource would be in order of precedence (highest first) within order of specificity:

-1. kappnav.actions.deployment2.trader
-1. kappnav.actions.deployment.trader
-1. kappnav.actions.deployment2
-1. kappnav.actions.deployment
+- stocktrader.actions.deployment-liberty.trader (instance specific, precedence 1)
+- appsody.actions.deployment-liberty (subkind specific, precedence 2)
+- kappnav.actions.deployment-liberty (subkind specific, precedence 1)
+- appsody.actions.deployment (kind specific, precedence 2)
+- kappnav.actions.deployment (kind specific, precedence 1)

 Observations:

-1. kappnav.actions.deployment1.trader is first in the hierarchy because it is more specific (instance specific) than the other two.
+1. kappnav.actions.deployment.trader is first in the hierarchy because it is more specific (instance specific) than all the other action configmaps.
-1. kappnav.actions.deployment2 is ahead of kappnav.actions.deployment1 in the hierarchy because it came from a KindActionMapping resource ('additions') with numerically higher precedence than the other KindActionMapping resource ('default').
+1. appsody.actions.deployment-liberty is ahead of kappnav.actions.deployment-liberty in the hierarchy because it came from a KindActionMapping resource ('appsody') with numerically higher precedence than the other KindActionMapping resource ('default') for that same level of specificity (i.e. subkind level).

 ### Resource to Action Configmap Mapping

 To determine the action set for a given resource, the first step is mapping.
 The resource's group, kind, subkind (if applicable), and name are used to find matching mappings across all KindActionMapping resources.

-The KindActionMappings are processed in descending precedence order.
+The KindActionMappings are processed in descending precedence order - i.e. numerically highest precendence value to lowest.
 KindActionMappings resources with the same precedence value are processed together in arbitrary order.

 e.g. consider resource: